-- a) The terminal degree requirement is: - a PhD or DBA from an AACSB-accredited institution with at least 18 semester hours of graduate credits in their teaching discipline; - a JD or LLM from an ABA-accredited law school (i.e., for someone primarily teaching business law or legal environment of business); - a terminal degree in the field of medicine from an AMAaccredited medical school (i.e., for someone primarily teaching healthcare administration); - a terminal degree in a business-related field from a disciplineaccredited program with at least 18 semester hours of graduate credits in their teaching discipline (e.g., healthcare administration or supply chain management).
+- a) The academic achievement requirement is: - a PhD or DBA from an AACSB-accredited institution with at least 18 semester hours of graduate credits in their teaching discipline; - a JD or LLM from an ABA-accredited law school (i.e., for someone primarily teaching business law or legal environment of business); - a terminal degree in the field of medicine from an AMAaccredited medical school (i.e., for someone primarily teaching healthcare administration); - a terminal degree in a business-related field from a disciplineaccredited program with at least 18 semester hours of graduate credits in their teaching discipline (e.g., healthcare administration or supply chain management).

-b) The teaching requirement is a satisfactory rating in teaching by the voting constituency.
+b) The excellence and effectiveness in teaching and instruction requirement is a rating of exceeds expectation or above .
+This rating is equivalent to the minimum tenure criteria of excellence and effectiveness in teaching and instruction required by USG (BOR 8.3.7.3).
 This committee evaluates a candidate's performance using information from the AFEs, AFARAPs and other submitted documents as noted above.

-c) The intellectual contribution requirement varies by rank; however, regardless of rank a faculty member with an initial SAqualified faculty status must be SA-qualified at the time of application, and a faculty member with an initial PA-qualified faculty status must be SA- or PA-qualified at the time of application.
+c) The professional growth and development requirement varies by rank; however, regardless of rank a faculty member with an initial SA-qualified faculty status must be SA-qualified at the time of application, and a faculty member with an initial PAqualified faculty status must be SA- or PA-qualified at the time of application.
 The requirement at each rank is as follows:

-- (1) Assistant Professor: - At least seven intellectual contributions - At least four of these must be articles in QJs (see definition of QJ in Section II.B.5) - All four articles must be related to a field of business and/or pedagogy - All four articles must have a VSU affiliation - (2) Associate Professor: - At least seven intellectual contributions - At least four of these must be articles in QJs (see definition of QJ in Section II.B.5) - All four articles must be related to a field of business and/or pedagogy - All four articles must have a VSU affiliation - (3) Full Professor: - At least twelve intellectual contributions - At least seven of these must be articles in QJs (see definition of QJ in Section II.B.5) - All seven articles must be related to a field of business and/or pedagogy - At least five of these seven articles must have a VSU affiliation d) The service requirement is a satisfactory rating by the voting constituency of the candidate's service to the university, college, department, region, and profession.
+- (1) Assistant Professor: - At least seven intellectual contributions - At least four of these must be articles in QJs (see definition of QJ in Section II.B.5) - All four articles must be related to a field of business and/or pedagogy - All four articles must have a VSU affiliation - (2) Associate Professor: - At least seven intellectual contributions - At least four of these must be articles in QJs (see definition of QJ in Section II.B.5) - All four articles must be related to a field of business and/or pedagogy - All four articles must have a VSU affiliation - (3) Full Professor: - At least twelve intellectual contributions - At least seven of these must be articles in QJs (see definition of QJ in Section II.B.5) - All seven articles must be related to a field of business and/or pedagogy - At least five of these seven articles must have a VSU affiliation d) The outstanding service requirement is a meets expectations rating by the voting constituency of the candidate's service to the university, college, department, region, and profession.